vtejapy/linux-notes/README.md

-## Linux Tutorial
+## Linux Notes
-This tutorial is about Linux knowledge.
+This block note is about my Linux knowledge.
 It is intended for personal use only.

 ### Summary
 1. [Basic Commands](./content/basic_commands.md)